kokospapa8/majestic-monolith-django/README.md

 ## Infrastructure
 ![Infra](images/infra.png)
-I will provide base CDK template for deployment.
+I will provide base CDK template for deployment.(TBD) I recommend to use seperate repository for CDK.
 CDK incldues following modules
   - ECS cluster with django and nginx image
-  - EventBridege
+  - EventBridge
   - Aurora for Mysql
   - ALB